machinable/documentation/docs/querying_data/pagination.md

-When making calls to Machinable API Resources or Collections, there may be a ton of results to return, depending on your use case.
+When making calls to Machinable API Resources, there may be a ton of results to return, depending on your use case.
 In order to keep response sizes small and more manageable, results are returned as a paginated list.

-Take a look at the response of the following list operation to the `dogs` Collection in our `Pet Demo` project:
+Take a look at the response of the following list operation to the `dogs` API Resource in our `Pet Demo` project:

 {!querying_data/queries/list.md!}

 As you can see, there are **3** keys at the root of the JSON response; `count`, `links`, and `items`.

 **count** is the total count of results for the query.
-Based on our request, we now know there are a total of 2 dogs in the `dogs` collection because we are not filtering the data in any way.
+Based on our request, we now know there are a total of 2 dogs in the `dogs` resource because we are not filtering the data in any way.

 **links** provides context to what URLs we can request to traverse forward or backward through the paginated results.